Borjampm/tool-hub/docs/README-AUTHENTICATION.md

 # Authentication System Guide

-This document explains how user authentication works in the Marqness hobby tracking application.
+This document explains how user authentication works in the Tool Hub applications.

 ## 🔐 Authentication Overview